Coronavirus crisis could knock $210-million to $300-million hole in Seattle’s budget, city says

 New projections say the coronavirus crisis may cause Seattle to collect $210 million to $300 million less than expected in tax revenues this year, knocking a gaping hole in the city’s budget, Mayor Jenny Durkan announced Tuesday.

-The projections are based on economic forecasts that indicate the Seattle area could lose 65,000 to 170,000 jobs this year, according to a presentation by the city’s budget office.
+The “rapid recovery” and “slow recovery” projections are based on economic forecasts that indicate the Seattle area could lose 65,000 to 170,000 jobs this year, according to a presentation by the city’s budget office.

 The city’s budget relies heavily on property taxes, sales taxes and business taxes.
 Sales and businesses taxes are expected to plunge this year, as are real estate taxes.